wikimedia/mediawiki-extensions-CentralNotice/tests/data/allocation_fixtures_doc.md

                 ...
             },

-            // Expected data from BannerChoiceDataProvider in this context.
+            // Expected data from ChoiceDataProvider in this context.
             // This data is also the input for client-side tests.
             "choices": {
                 ...